Russell Rook, Baron Rook: Career

 In late 2024, Rook was nominated for a life peerage by Prime Minister Keir Starmer for the Labour Party.
 He was created Baron Rook, of Wimbledon in the London Borough of Merton, on 20 January 2025, and was introduced to the House of Lords on 23 January.
+He made his maiden speech on 13 March 2025 during a debate on integration and community cohesion.

 Personal life

-Rook is married to Charlotte, a professional cellist.
+Rook is married to Charlotte Eksteen, a professional cellist.
 They have two sons.